aka2910/IPL-C/README.md

 # IPL-C
-compiler for C like Programming language
+compiler for C-like Programming language

 Steps to run
 1. download the repo and cd